senthilkumar-chinnappa/weblogic/webcenter-content/wcc-rfp-mgmt-idcs/05-config-apex-application-with-sso-idcs/05-config-apex-application-with-sso-idcs.md

 6. Click on the **Refresh from Service Catalog** button
   ![Refresh from Service Catalog](./images/apex_refresh_catalog_step1_06.png "Refresh from Service Catalog")

-## Task 6 : Create IDCS SAML Client for APEX Application
+## Task 4 : Validate APEX Application Login with SSO

 1. Login to your Oracle APEX Workspace, using the following steps: